discordjs/guide/guide/popular-topics/reactions.md

 ```

 ::: warning
-Make sure not to remove reactions by user too much; if there are many reactions or a lot of users, it can be considered API spam.
+Make sure not to remove reactions by emoji or by user too much; if there are many reactions or users, it can be considered API spam.
 :::

 </branch>